antecedents/raw/development/README.md

 <br>

 The part `-v ~/.aws:/root/.aws` ascertains Amazon Web Services interactions via containers.
-Get the name of the running instance of ``uncertainty`` via:
+Get the name of the running instance of ``series`` via:

 ```shell
 docker ps --all